FormidableLabs/react-native-app-auth/docs/token-storage.md

 ✅ __DO use Secure Storage__

-React Native does not come bundled with any way of storing sensitive data, however there are pre-existing solutions for both platforms.
+React Native does not come bundled with any way of storing sensitive data, so it is necessary to rely on the underlying platform-specific solutions.

 ### iOS - Keychain Services
 Keychain Services allows you to securely store small chunks of sensitive info for the user.
 This is an ideal place to store certificates, tokens, passwords, and any other sensitive information that doesn’t belong in Async Storage.